dboland/minc/BUILD.md

 **Note**: if you want back to compiling Windows programs, simply re-mount the */mingw* directory:

-	**./mount.sh mingw**
+	./mount.sh mingw

 ## Step 3: install the system

-To install your new system you have to manually create the root directory, run the **install** target and the **setup** program, thereby mimicking what is done automatically by the MinC installer.
-This is to avoid accidentally writing into an existing MinC system.

 For this step, you need to be Administrator.
 Close the MSYS terminal and open it again as Administrator.
-Change to your *minc-devel* directory and create the MinC root directory.
-Name it *minc-release* so it won't conflict with an existing MinC system.
-Make sure you use the **/bin** prefix in the **mkdir**
+Change to your *minc-devel* directory and and run the **install** target:
-command:

-	**/bin/mkdir /c/minc-release**

-**Attention**: Each time you install a fresh system, its root directory must be created only by the *Windows Explorer*, the *MinC installer* or *MSYS*.
-This is because MinC uses the Access Control List (ACL) of its root folder as a template for all permissions in the system.
-By using the **/bin** prefix, we make sure MSYS creates the directory.
+	make install

+**Note**: By default, MinC will be installed in the **C:\minc-release** directory.
+If you want another location, uncomment and change the 'DESTDIR' variable in config.inc.
-**Note**: it is not advisable to create the MinC root directory in a location like *Program Files*.
-Remember, we will be building an entire operating system.
+It is not advisable to create the MinC root directory in a location like *Program Files*.
 File permissions in this kind of location are unsuitable for OpenBSD to run properly.

-Now you can run the **install** target:

-	**make install**

 To finalize step 3, go to the new folder in Windows Exporer and open the *sbin* folder.
 There should be a program named *bsd.exe*.